|Party Nomination Odds: +1200|

-Of the potential candidates for the 2020 Election, sportsbooks betting odds indicate that Andrew Yang is a long shot to become the candidate to directly oppose presidential incumbent Trump in 2020.
+Of the potential candidates for the 2020 Election, sportsbooks betting odds indicate that Andrew Yang was a long shot to become the candidate to directly oppose presidential incumbent Trump in 2020.
 We should keep in mind however that like Yang, Trump came in as a businessman with long shot odds stacked against him.
 Yang has seen a recent surge in his odds as he secured a spot in the upcoming Presidential debate scheduled later this year in June.

-Andrew Yang is considered an underdog to Trump and has the worst odds among other Democratic candidates to directly face Trump in the 2020 Election.
-If we rely solely on the odds, many people would count him out.
-However, if we consider trends from the last election and remember that everyone counted Trump out as well, we’d do well to not write Yang off just yet.
+Andrew Yang is considered an underdog to Trump and has competitive odds among other Democratic candidates potentially facing Trump in the 2020 Election.
+If we rely solely on the odds, many people were counting him out due to initial unfavorable odds.
+However, based on his significant improvement at prominent bookmakers, we’d do well not to count Yang out yet.

 Andrew Yang’s Presidential campaign position relies on three main policies: Universal Basic Income (UBI), Medicare For All, and Human-Centered Capitalism.
 Yang’s online campaign site proceeds to detail how he will accomplish these policy goals, as well as, address his take on a number of issues such as the Opioid Crisis, LGBTQ Rights, Paid Family Leave, Gun Safety, and much more.
 Several online news outlets have gravitated to following and covering Yang’s UBI idea which he says will stimulate the economy, increase consumer spending power, and protect American jobs from automation.